ddmitov/perl-executing-browser/doc/CONSTANTS.md

 ## Files and Folders

 PEB is created to work from any directory without installation and all file paths are relative to the directory of the PEB executable, which is labeled as ``{PEB_executable_directory}`` within this documentation.
-It may contain only a C++ PEB executable or a Linux [AppImage](https://appimage.org/) with a C++ PEB executable, all necessary Qt libraries and a Perl distribution packed inside it.
+It may contain only a C++ PEB executable or a Linux [AppImage](https://appimage.org/) with a C++ PEB executable, all necessary Qt libraries, a Perl distribution and a Perl application packed inside it.
 All names of PEB files and folders are hard coded in C++ code and they are case-sensitive!

 * **Perl interpreter:**
   PEB expects to find a Perl interpreter in the ``{PEB_executable_directory}/perl/bin`` folder.
   The Perl interpreter must be named ``perl`` on Linux and Mac machines and ``wperl.exe`` on Windows machines.
   If Perl interpreter is not found in the above location, PEB will use the first Perl interpreter on PATH.

+* **PERL5LIB:**
+  All Perl modules found in the ``{PEB_executable_directory}/perl/lib`` folder are accessible via the ``PERL5LIB`` environment variable for all PEB Perl scripts.

 * **Resources directory:**
   Resources directory must contain the ``app`` subdirectory with all necessary application files.